Giesch/world_burner_spa/README.md

 # World Burner SPA

-Frontend for a burning wheel character creator, inspired by Charred.
+Frontend for roguewizard.net, a burning wheel character creator inspired by Charred.

 ### Elm-SPA commands to know